scizzorz/bumpy/README.md

 * `abort(message)` will raise an exception and abort the current task, printing an error message as output and preventing any dependent tasks from executing
 * `shell(command)` will pass the command into the user's shell, returning the command's output or any raised exceptions
 * `require(*requirements)` is similar to the `@requires(...)` decorator, although it can be called in the middle of a task rather than at the beginning.
-It can be used to verify that a certain file was produced or to require a different task depending on a variable.
+It can be used to verify that a certain file was produced or to require a different task depending on a condition.
 * `age(*paths)` returns the *minimum* age of any file in `*paths`.
 If none of the given files exist, the current Unix timestamp is returned.
 This means that missing files are always interpreted as older than existing files.
+* `valid(*things)` checks whether all of the `things` are "valid", ie if they were required, they would pass

 ## To be continued